-Schoolwide programs are designed to generate high levels of academic achievement in core subject areas for all students, especially those students most in need.
-Schoolwide programs serve all children in a school, and all staff, resources, and classes are part of the overall program.
+Schoolwide programs are designed to generate high levels of academic achievement for all students, especially those most in need of additional support.
+All staff, resources, and classes are part of the schoolwide program, and it serves all the children in a school.

-Schoolwide programs have great latitude in organizing their operations and allocating funds.
-They do not have to identify particular children as eligible for services or track federal dollars separately.
-Instead, they can use all allocated funds to increase the amount and quality of learning time.
+Schoolwide programs have great latitude in organizing operations and allocating funds.
+They do not have to identify eligible students or track funds separately.
 Schoolwide schools can improve systems and practices and embrace high-quality curricula, creating and implementing a comprehensive plan to ensure all students meet the state's challenging academic standards.

-A Wisconsin Title I school is eligible to implement a Title I schoolwide program when the poverty level, (determined by free and reduced meal counts, Wisconsin Works (W-2), census, or Medicaid) is at or above 40%.
-Schools with less than 40% poverty may operate a schoolwide program if the DPI grants the school a waiver to do so.
+A Wisconsin Title I school is eligible to implement a schoolwide program if the poverty level, (determined by free and reduced meal counts, Wisconsin Works (W-2), census, or Medicaid) is at or above 40%.
+Schools not meeting this requirement need a waiver from the DPI in order to implement a schoolwide program.

 Core Requirements for Schoolwide Programs